amit-sides/Updater/README.md

 ## Autor Comment

-I am sure there are far better solutions to this problem outside, but I liked working on this project and learn a lot of new things:
+I am sure there are far better solutions to this problem outside, but I liked working on this project and learnt a lot of new things:

 * Working with sockets API in Python.
 * Sending broadcast messages.